Practicing yoga for depression or anxiety relief is only one of the countless benefits gained by this ancient method of healing.

 My personal experience has been largely with

 Referred to from various sources as Sun Gazing, solar healing, solargazing, sun staring, Sun Yoga, and Surya Yoga.
 Always follow a trusted guide, or well established technique for looking at the sun with open eyes.
-Doing this recklessly - especially during mid-day, can be potentially damaging to your eyes.
-Done in the proper way, Sun Gazing can be a powerful technique of Yoga for depression and overall health.
+I do not recommend this practice on your own.
+Doing this recklessly and without guidance, especially during mid-day, can be potentially damaging to your eyes.
+Some sources claim that Sun Gazing can be a powerful technique of Yoga for depression and overall health and vitality.

 Pranayama is an important aspect of yoga and meditation practice, that involves the willful use of breath.
 Rather than "breath control" however, it is more accurate to consider pranayama to be "life-force control."
 "Prana" means life-force or life-energy, and "yama" means restraint or control.
 The controlled use of breath can powerfully shift one's consciousness, and change the physical, emotional, mental and spiritual state.